Preventing fires in buildings: 6 tips to help keep your property safe

 One of the biggest threats to human life is fire.
 Fires can strike without warning, burning through buildings, destroying property, and claiming precious lives in mere minutes.
 Fires can also cause billions of dollars in property damage.

 According to the United States Fire Administration (USFA), an estimated 368,500 residential building fires were reported from 2017 to 2019.
 These fires caused 2,770 deaths, 11,650 injuries and $8.1 billion in property loss.
-There are more residential building fires than most people realize, and prevention and preparation should be taken seriously.
-Fire can spread rapidly through buildings and units with shared walls, floors, or ceilings.
+Residential building fires are more common than most people realize, and preparation should be taken seriously.
+Whether it's a high-rise, condo or townhouse, fire can spread rapidly through buildings and units with shared walls, floors, or ceilings.

 Did you know that October 8 through 14 is fire prevention week?
 For more comprehensive fire safety tips, information and resources, visit the National Fire Protection Agency (NFPA) website.

-Educating residents about potential hazards is key to fire prevention.
-Help keep your property safe with these 6 fire prevention tips.
+Educating building residents about potential hazards is vital to fire prevention.
+Below are 6 fire prevention tips to keep your property safe.

 Tip #1.
 Spread fire safety awareness

-Promote fire safety awareness in your community by starting with the basics, emphasizing fire prevention readiness.
+Promote fire safety awareness in your community by starting with the basics.
+Inform residents about the potential for fires to start unexpectedly, emphasizing fire prevention readiness.
 Stress the significance of establishing an evacuation plan that includes exit routes and a reunion point outside the building.

 Tip #2.
 Get to know your local fire department

-Fire departments often provide educational materials and presentations to residents in the community to promote fire safety awareness.
-Get in touch with them to schedule a fire safety presentation or educational workshop for residents.
-Consider what topics or areas you'd like the presentation to cover, like fire prevention, evacuation procedures, or how to use a fire extinguisher.
+Most fire departments are committed to promoting fire safety awareness and are willing to provide educational resources and presentations to the residents of your community.
+Contact them to request a fire safety presentation or educational workshop for residents.
+Ask them about topics or areas you'd like the presentation to cover – for example, home fire prevention, evacuation procedures, or the importance of smoke detectors.
 Bring up fire safety concerns and ask how to address them before they become serious issues.
-A strong working relationship between your board and the local fire department can foster collaboration and community trust, which enhances overall safety and emergency preparedness in your community.
+Working with your local fire department can foster a sense of community trust and collaboration, enhancing overall safety and emergency preparedness in your community.

 Tip #3.
 Remind residents about common fire hazards